kuntiniong/kuntiniong/README.md

 - interested in enterprise tech, ml, privacy-preserving tech and graphic design

-- currently working on benchmarking collaboration-based personalized federated learning algorithms
+- currently working on benchmarking collaboration-based personalized federated learning (Co-PFL) algorithms

 know more about me at <a href="https://ktiong.com">ktiong.com</a> <3